Back to Toddler Tech Talk

 Creating a Mirror, Not a Distraction

-That's why I decided to build something better - ToddlerLock.
-I realized Leo didn't need a loud game; he just wanted to mimic me.
+That's why I decided to build something better - ToddlerLock because I realized Leo didn't need a loud game; he just wanted to mimic me.
 I designed the app to mimic the actual iPhone home screen.

 It looks and feels like the real thing because that's what toddlers actually love.
 They get to “work” just like Mama or Papa, but within a curated, calm environment that doesn't fry their nervous system.

 And here is the best part for us parents: There is no “Lock” button inside the app for them to accidentally find.
-I designed ToddlerLock to work seamlessly with your iPhone's built-in Guided Access.
+I designed ToddlerLock to work seamlessly with your iPhone's built-in Guided Access as the actual device lock.
 By using the system's own security, we ensure they stay inside the safe zone I created.
 They get the satisfaction of the “Home Screen” experience, and you get the total security of a device that is physically locked into a safe space.

 Leo-Tested, Toddler-Approved